Aartipandey01/dev-n/README.md

       POSTGRES_USER: warpSQLUser
       POSTGRES_PASSWORD: warpSQLPass
 ```
-## Contribution

-Here's how you can get started:

-Ensure that the CI tests pass by running them locally.

-Make any necessary changes or improvements to the codebase.

-Test your changes to ensure they work as expected.

-Commit your changes to a new branch or forked repository.

-Submit a pull request (PR) with a descriptive title and mention the issue number (#28) in the PR description to link it to the issue.

-Wait for project maintainers or other contributors to review your PR.
-Address any feedback or suggestions they provide, if necessary.
+WarpSQL is a powerful solution that provides opinionated extensions to Postgres, conveniently packaged as a single Docker deployment.
+It eliminates the need to install multiple separate databases by offering a comprehensive set of features in one place (although not everything, as some features might not be included).

+By utilizing WarpSQL, you can benefit from the following:

+Simplified setup: With WarpSQL, you can have all the necessary extensions for your Postgres database in one go, saving you time and effort.
+Seamless integration: WarpSQL includes popular extensions like PgVector, TimescaleDB, Citus, and PostGIS, allowing you to leverage their functionality seamlessly.
+Enhanced performance: The included extensions are carefully selected to optimize database performance, enabling you to work efficiently with large datasets.
+Extensibility: While WarpSQL already supports a range of extensions, it aims to expand its offerings to include even more powerful tools in the future, such as ZomboDB, PLV8, and Pg Repack.
+Get started with WarpSQL today and experience the convenience of a comprehensive Postgres solution.

 Development with GitHub Codespaces
 You can use GitHub Codespaces to develop this project in the cloud.
-Here's how:

 Click on the "Code" button.